alan-turing-institute/Data-Study-Group-/IT documents/Data Assessment App - instructions for project managers.md

 As a project manager - it is your job to prepare the Data Assessmnet app for the project assessmnets.

 Before you can set up users/projects you must contact the Data Assessment App admin and ask to be have an account created with project manager permissions emabled.
+Your username will most likely be in the format firstname.lastname.
+At times, you will need to enter it in the form username@turingsafehaven.ac.uk (so firstname.lastname@turingsafehaven.ac.uk).

+When you first log in you may need to provide a phone number or an email for account recovery.

 Once your permissions have been confirmed and account created you can access the web-app, open a new incognito window on your browser, and go to the following address: https://turingsafehaven.azurewebsites.net - Welcome to the Data Assessmnet App.